kiali/kiali.io/content/en/docs/Configuration/authentication/header.md

 ## Introduction

 The `header` strategy assumes a reverse proxy is in front of Kiali, such as OpenUnison or OAuth2 Proxy, injecting the user's identity into each request to Kiali as an `Authorization` header.
 This token can be an OpenID Connect token or any other token the cluster recognizes.

 In addition to a user token, the `header` strategy supports impersonation headers.
 If the impersonation headers are present in the request, then Kiali will act on behalf of the user specified by the impersonation (assuming the token supplied in the `Authorization` header is authorized to do so).

 The `header` strategy allows for [namespace access control]({{< relref "../rbac" >}}).

+The `header` strategy is only supported for single cluster.

 ## Set-up

 The `header` strategy will work with any Kubernetes cluster.
 The token provided must be supported by that cluster.
 For instance, most "on-prem" clusters support OpenID Connect, but cloud hosted clusters do not.
 For clusters that don't support a token, the [impersonation](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#user-impersonation) headers can be injected by the reverse proxy.